FarciarzYT/Fortune-Teller/README.md

 ## Installation

-1. Clone or download this repository.
+1. Clone or download this repository or .crx FILE.
 2. Open Chrome and go to `chrome://extensions/`.
 3. Enable **Developer mode** in the top-right corner.
 4. just drag .crx file from the folder to chrome://extensions/